lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 The Confidential Compute Architecture (CCA) Platform Token is described in
 {{I-D.ffm-rats-cca-token}} and is also based on the EAT format.
-Although the full CCA attestation is composed of realm and platform evidence, for the purposes of this example only the platform token is provided.
+Although the full CCA attestation is composed of Realm and Platform Evidence, for the purposes of this example only the platform token is provided.
 ~~~
 EvidenceBundle